 As for the Voting Members sub.
-Article 6.2.2.a, if neither a permanent NRC Representative, nor the permanent deputy is present, the NRC Representative may only grant a proxy to another Voting Member residing in the same country as the NRC. - 6.2.3/1 The Full Members Representatives category is incompatible with any other category in the General Assembly. - 6.2.4 All Voting Members (with the exception of the European Associations Representatives (6.2.2.f) and Honorary Members), who have been appointed as Voting Members in accordance with article 6.2.2, must be Full Members of the ERC. - 6.2.5 Voting Members sub.
+Article 6.2.2.a, if neither a permanent NRC Representative, nor the permanent deputy is present, the NRC Representative may only grant a proxy to another Voting Member residing in the same country as the NRC.

+- 6.2.3/1 The Full Members Representatives category is incompatible with any other category in the General Assembly. - 6.2.4 With the exception of the European Associations Representatives (6.2.2.f), all Voting Members who have been appointed as Voting Members in accordance with article 6.2.2, must be Full Members or Honorary Members of the ERC.
+If, with the exception of the European Associations Representatives (6.2.2.f), a Voting Member is no longer a Full Member or Honorary Member of the ERC, this shall result in the automatic termination of the Voting Membership. - 6.2.5 Voting Members sub.
 Article 6.2.2. b (Directors) and 6.2.2. c (co-chairs of Science and Education Committees) are ex officio accepted as Voting Members.
 Candidates for any of the other four categories (6.2.2.a, d, e and f), send their applications to the Board.
 The Board will decide, in line with the timeline as stated in the Internal Rules, on the acceptance of this application at its next meeting.
-The Board may at its own discretion reject an application for Voting Membership without prejudice. - 6.2.6 Voting Members have all rights and obligations contained in the LCEA and in these Articles of Association. - 6.2.7 Each Voting Member has one vote.
+The Board may at its own discretion reject an application for Voting Membership without the need to motivate its decision. - 6.2.6 Voting Members have all rights and obligations contained in the CCA and in these Articles of Association. - 6.2.7 Each Voting Member has one vote. - 6.2.8 Except for the ex-officio Voting Members (Article 6.2.2. b (Directors) and 6.2.2. c (co-chairs of Science and Education Committees)), a Voting Member may resign from Voting Membership at any time, by addressing a formal written letter of resignation to the Board.